About VBM Sprint

 Can the team deliver results without the owner's constant presence?

-Does the company have a middle ground – people who take responsibility, not just execute?
+Does the company have a real middle layer – people who take responsibility, not just execute tasks?

-What is repeatable and transferable in the company, and what is hand-made?
+What is repeatable and transferable in the company, and what is still hand-made?

 Mechanism 3